 The mission of the Trout and Salmon Foundation is to enable and accelerate the work of local conservation organizations, landowners, and government agencies by providing grants to restore cold water fish habitat.

 Before submitting a grant application, please consider these grant guidelines:

 - We provide annual matching grants up to $5,000 for an individual project.
 On-site, volunteer labor by the recipient organization may be recognized as a matching resource.

 - We focus on projects that physically restore or enhance streams and fisheries habitat across a wide variety of regions and watersheds.
 Grant proposals to cover research, education or project management are given lower priority.

-- We value projects in which our grants can serve as a catalyst for other sources of funding, including volunteer labor, and donations of materials and equipment, as well as other funding sources.
-We seek to diversify our grants to a variety of watersheds and regions.
+- We value projects in which our grants can serve as a catalyst for other sources of funding, including volunteer labor, donations of materials and equipment, and other public and private funding sources.

-Proposals must be received on or before August 1 to be included in the grant review process held annually in September by the Board of Directors.
+Proposals must be received before August 1 to be included in the annual grant review process held in September of each year.

 Trout and Salmon Foundation

 Chicago, IL 60632